Kratom is an evergreen tree indigenous to Southeast Asia.

 People most often consume it in powder form and praise it for its nootropic effects and euphoric effects.

-Kratom affects the body in much the same way opiates do — by interacting with opioid receptors and interrupting the natural pain pathway.
+Kratom affects the body as opiates do — by interacting with opioid receptors and interrupting the natural pain pathway.

 Unlike opiates, kratom also interacts with other receptors, including noradrenaline, serotonin, dopamine, and more.
-This is a herb that acts like an opiate in some ways and a benzodiazepine or antidepressant in others.
+This herb acts like an opiate in some ways and a benzodiazepine or antidepressant in others.

 Benzo withdrawal symptoms vary significantly depending on the length of use, the dose, and individual factors like metabolism and general health status.

-Some individuals find that kratom can help limit the symptoms of mild to moderate benzo withdrawal, especially anxiety and insomnia.
+Some individuals find that kratom can help limit mild to moderate benzo withdrawal symptoms, especially anxiety and insomnia.

 The idea is that kratom may help offset some of the uncomfortable side effects of withdrawal — thus reducing the chances of a relapse.